knkrn5/Programming-Concepts/py/oopsinpy.md

     def set_password(self, new_password):
         self.__password = new_password

+    @staticmethod
+    def credential():
+        # print(self.name)   # ❌ ERROR: 'self' is not passed to static method
+        return f"credential: {User.email}" # In py also static method can access the static variable using the class name
 ```

+- In python, also static method can access the static variable using the class name

 ## **Creating/ Initializing Object in py = Instance Created from the Class Blueprint⬇️**